Moving Panoramas: Reflections

 Aside from its lush imagery, what drew me to this poem is the fact that it is a collaborative work.
 For those unfamiliar with Michael Field, “he” is actually the joint pseudonym of Katherine Harris Bradley and her niece/lover, Edith Emma Cooper.
 From the 1870s until Edith’s death in 1913, the two women shared authorship of poems, plays, and even diaries.
 Like the Fields’ poetry, my moving panorama is the result of several pens coming together to work as one.
 The cut-outs that I have chosen for my collage come from five different books, each of which was illustrated by a different person.
 However, when they are intermingled on the page, the works of each artist blend together to produce one beautiful, cohesive whole.

-Another frame of Jocelyn’s panorama, featuring a crow, three pink roses, and a close-up of the blonde woman
+Another frame of Joe’s panorama, featuring a crow, three pink roses, and a close-up of the blonde woman

-Another frame of Jocelyn’s panorama, featuring a tree with pink blossoms obscuring the top half of the blond woman’s face
+Another frame of Joe’s panorama, featuring a tree with pink blossoms obscuring the top half of the blond woman’s face

 Although they have recently come to be considered as important figures in the history of lesbian and women’s poetry, the Fields were never quite able to achieve success in their own lifetimes.
 Soon after their literary debut, they were outed by their close friend Robert Browning, and the compounded facts of their gender and their collaborative writing process quickly diminished their popularity.
 By paying them homage in this humble moving panorama, I hope to shed some light on an often overlooked (and wonderfully scandalous) story from the depths of my notes-app treasure trove.